rrthomas/plptools/README.md

 Providing detailed instructions on how to install these packages for different operating systems is beyond the scope of this README, but see the [GitHub CI workflow](.github/workflows/c-cpp.yml) for the necessary install and configuration steps for Ubuntu/Debian and macOS.

-If building from a git checkout, first run:
+If building from a git checkout, you’ll need the following packages installed: automake, autoconf, pkg-config.

+Then run:

 ```
 ./bootstrap --skip-po